Why Join a Meat CSA?

 How Did The Spring House Farm CSA Program Get Started?

-In 2013, the Crushes set up a series of pickup locations—businesses and residences in DC and around Northern Virginia.
+In 2013, the Crushes set up a series of pickup locations—businesses and residences around Northern Virginia.

-“The idea was to make it easier and more convenient than a trip to the grocery store for members in DC, Fairfax and Loudoun County,” Andrew says.
+“The idea was to make it easier and more convenient than a trip to the grocery store for members in Fairfax and Loudoun County,” Andrew says.
 He adds that he’s always looking for new drop-off hosts.
 It’s easy to do and makes pick up a piece of cake.
 The news began to spread through social media, food and wine events and good old-fashioned word of mouth.
 Soon Spring House Farm was up to 10 locations in DC, Fairfax and Loudoun—at both businesses (wineries, breweries fitness centers) and members’ homes.
 “It was all hands on deck for deliveries,” says Andrew, who made CSA deliveries on his days off from his job as a firefighter and paramedic– with help from farm hands doubling as delivery guys.
 Andrew developed his white cooler system—leaving meats in large Spring House Farm white coolers designed to keep meats fresh throughout the day.
 Based on customer feedback, the Crushes also set up the three share sizes and a color-coding system to make package pick up easier.
 “The system has worked well, but we are always open to member feedback on how we can improve things,” Andrew says.
-“In fact, we’re putting together member surveys to find out what our members want and need.”

 What Should CSA Members Expect?

-Because farming is a seasonal, cyclical activity, Spring House Farm CSA packages always vary, from week to week and from member to member.
+Because farming is a seasonal, cyclical activity, Spring House Farm CSA packages always vary from week to week.
 The farmers do their best to fill CSA packages in a thoughtful way to bring members the fullest possible experience of what the farm has to offer.
-Andrew and the CSA manager work to include different types of meat (pork, beef, lamb and goat) to provide something for everyone.
+Andrew and the CSA manager work to include different types of meat (pork, beef, chicken and occasionally lamb) to provide something for everyone.
 Because CSA membership is more than a simple buyer/seller relationship, members are putting their trust in the farmers to make selections and give them great products that fit in with the seasonal, cyclical and often unpredictable nature of farming.
 CSA packages depend on when young animals are ready for processing (for example, because Spring House Farm raises heritage breed pork, the time it takes for a young pig to mature is much longer than on a factory farm where growth hormones, antibiotics and other factors contribute to quicker growth).
 “We hope for flexibility and curiosity from our members,” Andrew says.
 “In exchange they get top quality meats from a farmer they know—and that’s important in today’s changing market.”
 One of the perks of membership is access to the best cuts.
-While Spring House does sell some cuts outside the CSA program, steaks and chops are reserved for members only.

 What Makes Spring House Farm Meats Different?